Dale Earnhardt: 1990–1995

 Earnhardt almost was ready to leave the #3 at the end of the 1995 season, according to his former crew chief Larry McReynolds.
-At the time, McReynolds was the crew chief for the #28 Havoline Ford Thunderbird at Robert Yates Racing.
-Earnhardt had actually been approached by Yates to drive the #28 for the 1995 season in place of Ernie Irvan, who was injured in a crash during the 1994 season.
-Instead, Robert Yates signed Dale Jarrett to a one-year deal to drive the #28.
+At the time, McReynolds was the crew chief for the No. 28 Havoline Ford Thunderbird at Robert Yates Racing.
+Earnhardt had actually been approached by Yates to drive the No. 28 for the 1995 season in place of Ernie Irvan, who was injured in a crash during the 1994 season.
+Instead, Robert Yates signed Dale Jarrett to a one-year deal to drive the No. 28.
 During the 1995 season, Yates was being pressed by his manufacturer to start a second team and sent a contract to Earnhardt to drive it.
 Earnhardt never returned the contract, and according to McReynolds the reason he did not sign was because he only wanted to drive the #28 for Yates; the team fully intended to put Irvan back behind the wheel of his old car once he was able to resume driving.
-Instead, Earnhardt stayed with RCR and the #3, while Jarrett was signed to drive Yates’ new car, numbered 88.
+Instead, Earnhardt stayed with RCR and the No. 3, while Jarrett was signed to drive Yates' new car, numbered 88.